 These represent just a small sample of the myriad of collaborations between Oxford University and China.
 Details of further collaborations can be viewed in our Oxford-China brochure, available to download on the right hand side of this page.
 The University has formal partnership and collaboration agreements with some of China’s top universities and research institutions including the Chinese University of Hong Kong, Tsinghua University, Peking University and Beijing Institute of Aeronautical Materials (BIAM).
 Oxford’s Department of Continuing Education has also trained more than 10,000 Chinese government and university officials through its leadership programmes.

 In the mid-1990s, fewer than 100 students from China studied at Oxford.
-By 2017, this number was over 1,300.
-China is the second largest source of international students at Oxford.
-The majority of Oxford’s Chinese students are in the Mathematical, Physical and Life Sciences, the Medical Sciences and the Social Sciences divisions of the University.
+By 2018, this number was almost 1,500.
+China is the second-largest source of international students at Oxford.
+Around half of Oxford’s Chinese students are in the Mathematical, Physical and Life Sciences division of the University, with a large concentration also in Social Sciences.